Technion-WeBWorK/xblock-webwork/install-docs/setup-devstack-named-release-with-webwork-xblock.md

 ### Configuration:

 1. Open in your web browser the page http://localhost:18010/settings/advanced/course-v1:edX+DemoX+Demo_Course
-2. Log in (using devstack defaults) as: `staff@example.com` with the password `esx`
+2. Log in (using devstack defaults) as: `staff@example.com` with the password `edx`
 3. You should be able to scroll down and find the "Other Course Settings" section.
    - If you are in the settings and it is not there, something went wrong with the changes to enable this feature, either in the `etc/studio.yml` file or in how it was mounted into the Docker container.
    - If you did not yet stop and restart the containers, that could be the cause of this special section of settings being missing.
 4. If you find the "Other Course Settings" section, replace the content with that listed below.
    - On a production server, if there are already settings, you would need to add the content of the enclosing JSON object into the existing settings, as a new top level key/value pair.
 5. Scroll to find the "Advanced Module List" on this page.
 6. Add "webwork" to the list (by adding `"webwork"` and adding the comma where it is needed).
    <img src="Edx-Devstack-Advanced-Module-List.png" alt="drawing" width="500"/>